greg-raven/grus/_posts/2009-04-21-new-gun-laws-wont-secure-our-border.md

 tags:
 - Barack Hussein Obama
 - Federal government
-- Governor Arnold Schwarzenegger
+- Arnold Schwarzenegger
-- Senator Barbara Boxer
+- Barbara Boxer
-- Senator Dianne Feinstein
+- Dianne Feinstein
 ---

 I'm sending this in case you missed it: